 Black Creek to White Creek Campground: The most classic section of the Little River is from Black Creek to White Creek Campground.
 If using this put in and flows are not low, it makes the most sense to put in on Black Creek (as opposed to the Little River).
 You can start the day with a narrow chute into the Little River, or portage on the left and put in just above a nice ledge below the confluence.
 Scout the situation from the bridges and the nose of land between the streams.

 This part of the Little River consists of quality class IV rapids seperated by class II-III rapids and short pools at medium flows.
 There are plenty of eddies where needed, but the vertical walls give a more serious feel than runs of similar difficulty (i.e. Classic Opal, Copeland Creek, or Brice Creek).
 It might be nice to have someone along who knows the run or is comfortable with boat scouting if the group is apprehensive.
 Though it is possible to shore scout your way down.
 This nature keeps up for the majority of this section and makes for good kayaking.

-The finale is a gorge with a clean 10' falls (Little Fluffy) followed by a ramp with a diagonal hole at the base.
 Little Fluffy is straight forward, with a nice boof platform, but has a hole that becomes serious as the flow increases.
 Scout, set safety and portage on the left.
-Just downstream of the falls is a walled in ramp that can be scouted on the left, but not easily portaged.
-The diagonal hole at the base pushes strongly into the right wall, running middle with a strong right stroke at the bottom worked well at medium flows (1,100 cfs).
+Just downstream of the falls is the walled in ramp that can be scouted on the left, but not easily portaged.
+The diagonal hole at the base pushes strongly into the right wall, running middle or middle left with a strong right stroke at the bottom worked well at medium flows (1,100 cfs).

 As you exit this gorge, the stream eases off and its a short bit of floating down to the take out bridge at White Creek Campground.